okx/okexchain-docs/docs/concepts/general-concepts.rst

 proposer
 ~~~~~~~~

-A proposer packs transactions and notifies other super nodes of
+A proposer packs transactions and notifies other validators of
 verification.

 candidate proposers